dawn-boy/obsidian-notes/Tech/Networking.md

 - VPNs also encrypts and encapsulates the data to preserve confidentiality.
 Encapsulation is the process of wrapping sensitive data in other data packets
 - encrypted data packets cannot be read by the routers and without the IP and MAC address of the destination, you won't be able to connect to the internet.
 Encapsulation solves this problem by wrapping the sensitivity data in other data packets that the routers can read.
 This allows the packets to reach its destination while still encrypts your personal data
 - A VPN also uses an encrypted tunnel which is unhackable without a cryptographic key.
+- types,
+	1. Remote access VPNs
+			individuals users use remote access VPNs to establish a connection between a personal device and a VPN server
+	2. Site-to-site VPNs
+			enterprises use this type of VPN to extend their network to other networks and locations.
+This is particularly useful for organizations that have many offices across the world.
+		- IPSec protocol is commonly used in site-to-site VPNs to create an encrypted tunnel between the primary and remote network
+		- The disadvantage is that it could be complex to comfigure and manage compared to remote VPNs
+### VPN protocols
+- The VPN protocols used by the VPN providers determine how secure the tunnel is formed.
+It's a set of rules or instructions that will determine how data moves between endpoints.
+- types,
+	- WireGuard VPN
+		- WireGuard VPN is a high-speed VPN protocol with advanced encryption.
+It's simple to set-up and maintain
+		- It can be used for both site-to-site and client-server connections.
+		- WireGuard is relatively newer than IPsec protocol, and it's used a lot than IPSec due to the increased speed
+		- It's also opensource, which makes it easier for debugging and deployment.
+		- It's useful for processes that require faster download speeds
+	- IPSec VPN
+		- Most VPN providers use IPSec to encrypt and authenticate data packets in order to establish secure, encrypted connections.
+		- A lot older and complex than WireGuard.
+Many users prefer it due to it's longer history of use, extensive security testing, and widespread adoption.

 ## network segmentation
 - A security technique in which the network is divided into segments.
 Each segments has it's own access permissions and security rules.
 ### security zones